Web Theoi

 ARTEMIS TITLES

-ARTEMIS was the goddess of hunting, wild animals and wilderness, and the protectress of girls and women.
+ARTEMIS was the Olympian goddess of hunting and wild animals, and the protectress of women and girls.

-This page describes her various cult titles and poetic epithets.
+This page lists her cult titles and poetic epithets.

 ENCYCLOPEDIA ARTEMIS TITLES